 The AFMRD maintains a leadership role in family medicine by being actively involved in health policy and academic issues.

 Through our board of directors and a robust network of liaisons, the AFMRD serves as a conduit between our members and other family medicine organizations, regulatory organizations, and government agencies.

 The AFMRD represents you and your interests through our alliance with a number of organizations, including the following: Organization of Program Director Associations, Academic Family Medicine Advocacy Committee, Council of Academic Family Medicine, CAFM Educational Research Alliance, Family Medicine Working Party, Annals of Family Medicine Board of Directors, American Board of Family Medicine, Center for the History of Family Medicine, AAFP Commission on Education, AAFP Congress of Delegates, PDW/RPS Residency Education Symposium Planning Committee, and Family Medicine for America's Health.

 We advocate for and inform our members on legislative and policy issues that impact family medicine residency programs.
-We support a dedicated advocacy representative in Washington, DC, Hope Wittenberg, and we encourage residents to become active in advocacy by annually providing 10 Family Medicine Advocacy Summit Scholarships.
+We support a dedicated advocacy representative in Washington, DC, Hope Wittenberg, and we encourage residents and members to become active in advocacy by annually providing Family Medicine Advocacy Summit Scholarships.